Close Menu

 Key takeaways

-• Credit unions typically offer better rates on savings and lower rates on loans compared to traditional banks.
+• Credit unions typically offer higher rates on savings and lower rates on loans compared to traditional banks.

 • Membership is required and may have specific eligibility requirements based on location, employer or affiliation.